Arzoka/BOM5_Randiko/documentation/Technical/README.md

 if (document.getElementById("SDG_Overview")) { ...
 ```

-This essentially just checks if a certain element with an ID exists on the current loaded html, in this case this would check if index.html exists because index.html has:
+This essentially just checks if a certain element with an ID exists on the current loaded html, in this case this would check if index.php exists because index.php has:

 ```html
 <h2 id="SDG_Overview">SDG Overview</h2>